SkillsUSA: Membership

-SkillsUSA has a lot of members, organized into at least 2 classrooms and 69 states and territorial associations (including the District of Columbia, Puerto Rico, and the Virgin Islands) as well as alumni members.
+SkillsUSA has over 444,000 members, organized into at least 5,111 schools in all 50 states and 2 territorial associations, including Washington, D.C., Puerto Rico, the Virgin Islands, and alumni members.

-Approximately 19,500 teachers and school administrators serve as professional SkillsUSA members and instructors.
+Approximately 19,000 teachers and school administrators serve as professional SkillsUSA members and instructors.

 More than 600 corporations, trade associations and labor unions actively support SkillsUSA on a national level through financial aid, in-kind contributions and involvement of their people in SkillsUSA activities.
 Many more work directly with state associations and local chapters.

 SkillsUSA programs include local, regional, state and national competitions.
-During the annual national-level SkillsUSA Championships, more than 6,500 students compete in 100 hands-on skill and leadership contests.
+During the annual national-level SkillsUSA Championships, more than 6,800 students compete in 114 hands-on skill and leadership contests.

 SkillsUSA programs also help to establish industry standards for job skill training in the classroom and is cited as a "successful model of employer-driven youth development training program" by the U.S. Department of Labor.

 Curricular

 The SkillsUSA Career Essentials suite, introduced in 2017, includes three parts.
 Career Essentials: Foundations, formerly called the Career Readiness Curriculum, includes 29 lesson plans based on Common Core State Standards.
 It infuses 21st-century skills into student engagement activities.
 Career Essentials: Experiences replaces the Professional Development Program.
 The new online curriculum has 15 project-based learning experiences; these provide real-world context for the essential elements of the SkillsUSA Framework of developing personal, workplace and technical skills grounded in academics.
 The third component of the suite, Career Essentials: Assessments, previously known as Skill Connect Assessments, offers reliable evaluation of over 40 technical and employability areas.
 The assessments were originally developed through a grant from the W.K.
 Kellogg Foundation.

-Student2Student Mentoring gives high school students a chance to mentor younger students.
-Jump into STEM! provides tools for high school students to mentor middle- and elementary-school students in skills and activities that may lead to career interests in science, technology, engineering and mathematics.
+Xplore is a SkillsUSA career exploration program designed for high school or college/postsecondary chapter members to facilitate engaging, hands-on lessons for middle school students.